 Methods

-The participant impact surveys were designed by the Duke of Edinburgh’s International Award Foundation in collaboration with the University College of London and are based on scientifically validated scales.
+Our international participant Outcomes surveys were designed by the Duke of Edinburgh’s International Award Foundation in collaboration with the University College of London and are based on scientifically validated scales.

-Nationally, our Executive Board is certified as an impact manager by Phineo gAG.
+Nationally, our Chair of the Board is certified as an Impact Manager by Phineo gAG.

 What data do we collect in Germany?